-Don't miss the opportunity to connect with thousands of genetics professionals
+Don't miss the opportunity to connect with these organizations

 The 2021 meeting will take a different format, but offer the high quality educational content you know from previous meetings.
 Join your peers and experience the best experience in genetics and genomics.

 Population geneticist, bioinformatician, STEAM-activist, educator, motivational speaker and podcaster, Dr. Janina M. Jeff is the first African American to graduate with a PhD in Human Genetics from Vanderbilt University.April 15 at 11 am ET - TED-Style Talk

 A pioneer in the field of human social genomics, Steve Cole serves as Director of the UCLA Social Genomics Core Laboratory and is a researcher at the David Geffen School of Medicine at UCLA.April 15 at 11 am ET - TED-Style Talk